r-abaryan/Interview-From-Hell-Free_ver/README.md

-# Job Interview From Hell 🎤💼
+# Job Interview From Hell Free version🎤💼

 A voice-powered interview game where you must survive 5 absurd questions from an AI interviewer.
 Answer using your **real voice** (or text), and the AI evaluates your emotion, tone, confidence, and meaning.
 The interviewer gets angry, misunderstands you, changes topics, and tests your patience.